rsh/rockbox-themes/README.md

 - It is as **simple** and **calm** as possible.
 - The "Now Playing" screen is especially **simple** and **calm**.
 When listening, it is the listener's refuge.
 It should not even include the current time.

 **Simple**: include only what is necessary, laid out in the cleanest possible way.
 **Calm**: Animation and movement should be minimized.

+It comes in two flavors: SNAZZYBONES and SNAZZYBONES-min (minimalist).
+The main difference is that SNAZZYBONES uses the SBS from SNAZZY, and SNAZZYBONES-min uses the SBS from BONES.

 ## Installation